v-las/v-las/README.md

 </details>

-> It doesn't take much to notice mistakes: giving something better is what befits a decent person.
+> It doesn't take much to spot mistakes: giving something better is what befits a decent person.